UNFURL: 12 Weeks to Your First Full Draft

 All The Details

 Through it all, you’ll be working on your first full draft.
-The workshop will culminate with your one-on-one meeting with either Ann or Jade!
-Past participants have raved about the clear structure and direct feedback this workhsop offers.
+The workshop will culminate with your one-on-one meeting with either Ann or Jade, who will offer personalized advice on your words and your practice.
+Past participants have raved about the clear structure and direct feedback this workshop offers.
 We’re excited to get into the details of your writing and help you plot your next steps.

 Join us in January knowing that this is the year you become a writer.
 Leave in April with an essay or short story, plus an established writing practice, a creative cohort, and the knowledge that you can write something that feels vital and true.